© Tom Spencer

 Jim’s murmuring picked up a pace, becoming louder, more frequent.
 He started to chip in with his own sad tales, although I did not think any of them really compared to Trixie’s.
 His main attempt was a story about an older ex-girlfriend who tried to steal all their mutual friends after a break-up.
 It was while at university.
 About 40 years ago.
 He spoke about the anguish and sense of persecution.
 But the narrative was too crisp, it lacked all of the from-the-belly rawness required to really get people’s sympathy.
 When he had ended we all just sort of murmured, as if to say, ‘You poor thing, that really must have been very tough on you indeed.’

 And then it was my turn.
 But I felt empty of anything to offer up.
 Could I just make something up?
-It felt like, given the two options – muteness or some bullshit – they would have preferred some bullshit.
+It felt like, given the two options – muteness or some traumatic bullshit – they would have preferred the bullshit.
 Something for them to chew over, at least.

 Can you eat this part?
 I said, trying to get in with a knife around the side of my lobster.
 It was an awkward fucker what with its shell and claws and me never having eaten one before.
 Again, the others did that thing of just watching, no assistance, just looking, like they thought they were sending me positive energy or something.